+'''

-# uname -aR
+irix# uname -aR

+'''

-2. (For sites with a serial port server) On each node, install the version of the serial port server driver that is appropriate to the operating system.
+2. (For sites with a serial port server) Install the version of the serial port server driver that is appropriate to the operating system.
 Use the CD that accompanies the serial port server.
 Reboot the system after installation.